onurpe/astro-paper/src/content/blog/herb.md

 * **Give your herbs a regular "bath" by misting them every few days.** This will help to keep them hydrated and cut down on insect issues since weakened plants are more susceptible to pests like aphids and spider mites.
 * **Water your herbs from the base, not the leaves.** This will help the plants to get hydrated without flattening out from too much water hitting the leaves.

-## Troubleshooting Your Herbs: Common Issues and Solutions

-Are your herbs not growing as fast as you'd like, or are they suffering from brown patches, withered leaves, whitish fuzz on the soil, soft stems, or bug infestations?
-Don't worry, these are common problems and can be easily solved!

 ## Harvesting and Preserving Herbs

 * When harvesting herbs, **go for the "older" leaves** that are full and avoid clipping near new growth.
 If the plant begins to flower, snap off the flowering part to prolong the herb's lifespan.
 * **Stems of herbs tend to have abundant flavor** as well, so don't be afraid to use them in your dishes.
 * There are many ways to **preserve herbs for months, including drying, preserving in olive oil, and covering completely with honey**.
 Each method imparts a unique flavor to the herbs.
 * **Freshly harvested herbs can make a huge difference in the flavors of your dishes.** Consider growing your own kitchen garden to enjoy fresh herbs year-round.

+## Troubleshooting Your Herbs: Common Issues and Solutions

+Are your herbs not growing as fast as you'd like, or are they suffering from brown patches, withered leaves, whitish fuzz on the soil, soft stems, or bug infestations?
+Don't worry, these are common problems and can be easily solved!
+Browse common issues and solutions to keep your indoor herb garden thriving.